-This from-scratch pink sauce recipe is packed with classic Italian flavor.
-Swap out the traditional pasta in favor of roast sausages and zucchini for a low carb/keto, and gluten-free dinner.
-This tomato cream sauce will be a new family favorite, for sure!
+This homemade tomato cream sauce recipe is packed with classic Italian flavor.
+Swap out the traditional pasta in favor of roast sausages and zucchini for a low carb/keto and gluten-free dinner.
+This creamy pink sauce will be a new family favorite, for sure!

 Do you ever make a huge meal, eat it for dinner one day and heat up leftovers for lunch all week and then immediately make it again because you’re so sad that the leftovers are gone?

 That’s what happened when I made this zucchini and sausage in tomato cream sauce.

 It’s just so good!
 And that’s coming from someone who usually gets burned out on leftovers after a day or two.

 I served this creamy tomato sauce over broiled sausage and zucchini for a delicious and easy weeknight dinner.

 Instead of spiralizing the zucchini like I usually would, I cut it into big chunks.
 It held up to the hearty tomato cream sauce better that way.

 The bigger pieces of zucchini also mean that you can broil them right on the same pan as your sausages.
 Everything gets toasty and charred and has an extra layer of flavor.